Is Hands-On Real Estate Investing For You?

 Booms, Busts, and Reality

 There are many misconceptions about realistic real estate investment returns.
 We can marvel at the fortunes made and lost from quick flips or spectacular busts.
-Sure, spectacular real estate profits and losses happen all the time for those who are trading quickly, with massive debt loads.
-But generally, such dramatic price rises are followed by years of stabilization with little gain—or even losses.
-Unless someone has tremendous mazal or trading acumen, the good, medium, and bad years tend to average out.
-Seasoned long-term investors across multiple real estate cycles, properties, and players expect solid but not eye-popping profits.
+Sure, spectacular real estate profits and losses happen all the time for those trading quickly with massive debt loads.
+But generally, such dramatic price rises are followed by years of stabilization with little to no gain.
+Or even losses.

 Long-Term Rewards

-Based on my experience and research, before leverage, reasonably managed real estate investments have averaged 5–10% annual returns.
-These numbers combine rental income (minus expenses) and price appreciation.
-But with the smart use of debt, patient investors can often bring that baseline up to 10–15% or even more.
-Add in property owners’ tax benefits and it’s clear why so many fortunes have been built upon this wonderful asset class.
-Of course, there are huge variations in actual profits based on skill and mazal, but the potential rewards are definitely there.
+Based on my experience and research, reasonably managed real estate investments have averaged 5-10% annual returns before leverage.
+These numbers combine rental income (after expenses) and price appreciation.
+However, with the smart use of debt, patient investors can often bring that baseline up to 10-15% or even more.

-But It Can Go Wrong Too
+But It Can Go Wrong, Too

 Want to dig deeper?